anjmonteiro/Credit-Rating/README.md

 ## Data sources and AI methods

 The project runs on Bloomberg's BQNT platform and uses Bloomberg's data.
 It can only be used with a Bloomberg Professional licence.
-Sharing of any data is limited by Bloomberg's licence terms.
+Sharing of any data is limited by Bloomberg's licence agreement.

 ## Challenges

 Although Bloomberg can be considered the best data source for bonds, the quality of the data is the single most important challenge.
-Many data items are missing or incorrect and all these challenges must be handled in some way.
+Many data items are missing or incorrect and all these challenges must be handled.

 ## What next?